London. October 1975.

 Lyrically: Bohemian Rhapsody by Queen

-The Cambridge Dictionary defines the word “bohemian” as “a person who is interested in artistic and unusual things.”
-The word “rhapsody” means “a piece of music written without a formal structure that expresses powerful feelings and emotional excitement.”
-In ancient Greece, “rhapsody” referred to an epic poem.
+The Cambridge Dictionary defines “bohemian” as “a person who is interested in artistic and unusual things.”
+A “rhapsody” is “a piece of music written without a formal structure that expresses powerful feelings and emotional excitement.”
+In ancient Greece, the word referred to an epic poem.

-“‘Bohemian Rhapsody’ was Freddie’s confessional,” Hutton told Mercury biographer Lesley-Ann Jones.
+Jim Hutton, Mercury’s partner in the last years of his life, offered his own interpretation. “‘Bohemian Rhapsody’ was Freddie’s confessional,” Hutton stated.
 “It was about how different his life could have been, and how much happier he might have been, had he just been able to be himself, the whole of his life.”

 Is this the real life?
 Is this just fantasy?